fraawlen/cassette/doc/spec.md

 Sequences belonging to a section will only be parsed and processed if said section has been enabled.
 This can be done with a sequence starting with `SECTION_ADD` followed by any number of tokens.
 These tokens represent the names of sections to enable.

+<div align="right">[ <a href="#toc">back to top</a> ]</div>

 ### 4.3.
-Section Deletions
+Section Deletions <a name="section-del"></a>

 ```
 SECTION_DEL [section_name] [section_name] ...
 ```

 Sequences belonging to a section will only be parsed and processed if said section has been enabled.
 But after having been enabled, sections can be disabled again with a sequence starting with `SECTION_DEL` followed by any number of tokens.
 These tokens represent the names of sections to disable.
 The effects of this sequence are only applicable after the present section ends.

+<div align="right">[ <a href="#toc">back to top</a> ]</div>

 ### 4.4.
-Variable Declaration
+Variable Declaration <a name="let"></a>

 ```
 LET [new_variable_name] [value] [value] ...
 ```

 The CCFG configuration language offers support for user-defined variables.
 Similarly to resources, variables are arrays of values.
 They can be declared with a section starting with the token `LET` followed by the name of the variable (that will be used to reference it in other parts of the file), then by any number of tokens.
-After that, when a variable is invoked in another sequence (see [Variable Injection]()) the variable values will be injected into that sequence.
+After that, when a variable is invoked in another sequence with [`$`](#var) or [`VAR`](var) the variable values will be injected into that sequence.

 ```
 LET var a b c